-Prereq: ENG 19 with grade C or better, or placement at least ENG 22, or consent.
-Recommended coreq: ENG 21.
+Prereq: ENG 19 with grade C or better, or placement at ENG 22 or 55 or higher, or consent.

 Focuses on business writing strategies and techniques.
 Emphasizes various forms and styles of business correspondence.
 Improves sentence level skills for business students.
-(Letter grade only.)
-3cr., 3hr. lect.
+(A-F, N, W grades only.)
+3 cr., 3 hr. lect.